 A cud on a coin is a damaged area resembling a blob on the surface of a coin.
-The cud is raised above the field, and it obliterates the device or inscription where it appears.
-Cuds are the result of die cracks or die breaks which have become severe.
-They can also form from die chips where part of the die surface has become damaged and broken away.
+The cud is raised above the field, obliterating the device or inscription where it appears.
+Cuds result from die cracks or die breaks that have become severe.
+They can also form from die chips were part of the die surface has become damaged and broken away.

 What Causes Cuds on a Coin?

 As a coin die continuously strikes coins in the coining press, the tremendous pressure used to mint coins causes stress on the metal coin die.
 Additionally, the friction on the surface of the die from striking the planchets causes the surface of the die to deteriorate.
 Combine these with a variety of other factors and a coin die can become damaged through normal usage.
 Eventually, all coin dies will deteriorate and fail in one way or another.

 Additionally, the metal collar that holds the planchet centered above the anvil die can sometimes move and get struck by the hammer die.
 If a die has been in the coining press for a while and has experienced the stresses of coining for a while, a piece of the die can break off.
 This breakage will leave a damaged coin die that will produce a cud.